lukasmartinelli/osm-noise-pollution/README.md

 ## Develop

 We use the Docker Compose based workflow we developed at [osm2vectortiles](https://github.com/osm2vectortiles/osm2vectortiles) to create an ETL workflow to get data in and out of PostGIS.
 The Mapbox GL stylesheet used for the map can be found in `style.json`.

-## Zoning
+## Noise Levels

-The zoning areas are divided into three noise level.
+The noise pollution areas are divided into three noise level.

 | Zone   | dB
 |--------|-----------